B5 - Grid reference SP073864

-From 1801 the Streets' Commissioners began to demolish the houses and shops which had graduallyl encroached on the open space around St Martin's Church, and to regularise all market activity here.
+From 1801 the Birmingham Streets' Commissioners began to demolish the houses and shops which had gradually encroached on the open space around St Martin's Church, and to regularise all market activity here.
 Within ten years the area had been cleared.
 The aim was to move the wholesale markets elsewhere and to concentrate the retail markets in the Bull Ring.

 Prior to the opening of Smithfield Market in 1817 there was no large space where markets and fairs could be held.
 Because of dramatic population growth during the 18th century the markets had outgrown their original locations.
 These were probably first close to the manor house and later outside St Martin's-in the Bull Ring.
 Livestock and other farm produce was sold in various streets around the town.

 From the 18th century cattle were sold along the High Street, in 1769 in Dale End and from 1776 in Deritend.
 Pigs and sheep were sold in New Street.
 Horses were sold at the Horsefair on Bristol Street.
 The traditional market for corn, the Corn Cheaping was part of the Bull Ring; it was moved to a new wholesale Corn Exchange in Carrs Lane in 1848.